jkminder/pdf-webslides/README.md

     pdf-webslides <pdf file>

 The output is an `index.html` file and a corresponding `slides.js` in the current directory.
 Note that it is also possible to generate a standalone `index.html` using the `-s` option.
 If the HTML file is opened, it shows the slides in the same way as the original PDF.
 Slides can simply be navigated using left/right arrow keys, page-up/page-down keys, as well as by swiping over the slides.

-## Presenter Mode

-Presenter mode is a mode where the audience sees the slides, while the presenter sees the current and next slide, a timer, and speaker notes.
-The presenter mode of PDF Web Slides mimics the presenter mode of [pdfpc](https://github.com/pdfpc/pdfpc).

-### Starting Presenter Mode

-To start the slides in presenter mode, there are two possibilities.
-First, the presenter mode can be set as the default mode at conversion time by providing the `-p` option, i.e.,

-    pdf-webslides -p <pdf file>

-However, even if the presenter mode was not set as the default mode, it can be activated by pressing the `P` key.
-Alternatively, appending `?presenter=1` to the URL opens the slides in presenter mode.

 ### Keyboard Shortcuts